 The school year is divided into three grading periods (trimesters).
 Detailed report cards are given to the parents/guardians three times a year.
 These provide a report on your child's academic achievements, and an indication of the effort your child is putting forth.
-Parents are notified before the end of each grading period if their child is having difficulty or if their child is experiencing success.
-These notifications are sent home with the child and must be returned after the parent has read and signed the form.
 It is our policy to notify parents/guardians whenever your child is experiencing difficulty with his/her grades.
 In lieu of a letter grade system, students in kindergarten, first, second and third grades will receive standards based report cards.
-Students in grades 4-5 will receive standards based report cards for Math.
 These report cards provide information regarding a student's performance and ability in each basic skill.